-The cost of living in Italy can fluctuate significantly depending on where you are – whether you live in the more affluent north or the south.
-Northern Italy, particularly cities like Milan and Rome, generally sees higher costs compared to rural areas, partly due to tourism.
+The cost of living in Italy varies dramatically depending on where you are in the country, and generally whether you live in the more affluent north or the south.
+Northern Italy, particularly cities like Milan and Rome, typically sees higher costs compared to rural areas, partly due to tourism.
 As a result, you’ll find that prices in these bustling cities reflect their popularity and economic stature.

 Cost of accommodation in Italy